KSH-code/study/A Philosophy of Software Design.md

 ## Pass-through method
 - when using adjancet layers, the problem often manifest. that is pass-through methods.
-- pass to another method from argument, because it has a same signature.
+- pass to another method from argument, because it has the same signature.

 ## When is interface duplication OK?